 Paying for a full suite of sales and marketing tools can drive your monthly software fees into the tens of thousands and this isn’t an option for most small or growing businesses.

-The good news is, you don’t have to pay astronomical fees to get your hands on a business growth platform – and this article proves it.
+The good news is, you don’t have to pay astronomical fees to get your hands on a business growth platform.

 Today, we’re looking at the best affordable and free CRM platforms to help you manage leads, close more deals and build a bigger business.

 What are we looking at in this article?

 As this is an in-depth guide, here’s a quick preview of what we’ll be looking at and you can jump ahead to any section by clicking on the links below:

 - OnePageCRM review